-The Foothills and North Albuquerque CPAs are close geographically, and their scores placed them in the fourth year, so it makes sense for these two assessments to be held in the fall where they can overlap.
+The Foothills and North Albuquerque CPAs are close geographically, and their scores placed them in the fourth year, so it makes sense for these two assessments to be held overlapping in the fall.
 Because the Foothills CPA has higher priority score than the North Albuquerque CPA, staff recommends that this CPA be first within the fourth year.